SAP-samples/sap-tech-bytes/README.md

 - [2021-04-05-exploring-sap-samples-with-gh-and-fzf](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-04-05-exploring-sap-samples-with-gh-and-fzf) by [qmacro](https://github.com/qmacro)

 ## Recent Blog Posts
+- [SAP Tech Bytes: Your first Predictive Scenario in SAP Analytics Cloud](https://blogs.sap.com/?p=1366059) by Witalij Rudnicki (Fri Jul 09 2021)
+  - If you get interested in Machine Learning, then sooner rather than later you hear about or discover the website called Kaggle.
+Founded in 2010 Kaggle &quot;allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning ...
 - [SAP Tech Bytes meet #GeospatialTuesday: Import zipped shapefiles into SAP HANA Cloud using Database Explorer](https://blogs.sap.com/?p=1337809) by Witalij Rudnicki (Tue May 18 2021)
   - Over years I posted quite many Geospatial Tuesday posts — short examples of what you can do with SAP HANA Spatial SQL.
 Some of those examples were based on the public free geospatial data available in Esri Shapefile format that you would import into your SAP HANA database.
 But over ...
 - [SAP Tech Bytes: FAQ Managed Approuter vs. Standalone Approuter](https://blogs.sap.com/?p=1334880) by Marius Obert (Mon May 17 2021)